"HE CAUGHT me out, but I forgive him." Perhaps the cricket match

 The Archbishop of Canterbury presented the cup and medals in the

-company of the Papal Nuncio, and presided at a celebratory dinner
+company of the Nuncio, and presided at a celebratory dinner at the

-Archbishop of Southwark and the Australian and British ambassadors
+Archbishop of Southwark, the Most Revd Peter Smith, and the British

-A collection at the ground was taken for the Global Freedom
+A collection at the ground raised several thousand pounds for

-Network, the anti-slavery initiative set up by the Archbishop of
+the Global Freedom Network, the anti-slavery initiative set up by

-Canterbury and Pope Francis - to which the day's proceedings had
+the Archbishop of Canterbury and Pope Francis - to which the day's

-added another example of the exciting cooperation possible between
+proceedings had added another example of the exciting cooperation